thomasWeise/oa/metaheuristics/randomSampling/README.md

 But we also notice more.
 Let's go back to [@tbl:singleRandomSampleJSSP].
-The mean time $\meanTotalMS$ until the runs stop improving is approximately&nbsp;1ms.
+The mean time $\meanLIMS$ until the runs stop improving is approximately&nbsp;1ms.
 The reason is that we only perform one single objective function evaluation per run, i.e., 1&nbsp;FE.
 Creating, mapping, and evaluating a solution can be very fast.
 However, we had originally planned to use up to two minutes for optimization.